jgcfyidev/jgcfyi/content/2-Agency.md

 > local places, pleasures, and associations.
 Our knowledge, in short,
 > has become increasingly statistical.
 >
-> \- Wendell Berry, [It All Turns on
+> --- Wendell Berry, [It All Turns on
 > Affection](https://spiritoftheland.ca/wp-content/uploads/2014/05/It-All-Turns-On-Affection-Wendell-Berry.pdf)

-### A Note on States
+> [!info]- A Note on States

-Of course, states and other government institutions aren't miserable at *everything*.
-They're useful for managing common legal frameworks, the protection of basic human rights, as well as a check against powerful non-state institutions such as large corporations.
-In those cases, the state creates a common substrate with which communities can interface more freely.
-When it comes to local placemaking, though, the modern state\'s reach strays far beyond clearing space for coordination.
+>
+> Of course, states and other government institutions aren't miserable at
+> *everything*.
+They're useful for managing common legal frameworks, the
+> protection of basic human rights, as well as a check against powerful
+> non-state institutions such as large corporations.
+In those cases, the
+> state creates a common substrate with which communities can interface
+> more freely.
+When it comes to local placemaking, though, the modern
+> state\'s reach strays far beyond clearing space for coordination.
-Instead, its prescriptive intervention has a habit of suffocating the vitality that trust invites.
+> Instead, its prescriptive intervention has a habit of suffocating the
+> vitality that trust invites.

 ## Affection is Competence